TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Motion correction

 This step aligns each frame of the movies and corrects for beam-induced motion.
+Frames to align can bet set **from 1 to 0** then it will automatically detect the number of frames.

 <a href="/imgs/04_image-2025-1-15_16-18-38.png" data-lightbox="image-gallery">
   <img src="/imgs/04_image-2025-1-15_16-18-38.png" alt="Processing Workflow" style="width:60%;">